dpaquette/BugTracker.NET/Blog 6 - Application Style and Layout.md

 We could continue to make changes to more pages, but this is probably a good time to publish the update to the application.
 The changes we made cover the most commonly used pages.
 Now is a good time to get some feedback from users before applying the styling changes to the remaining application pages.

 ##Conclusion
-With very little effort, we were able to make some high impact improvemnts to the design of a web application that is over a decade old.
+With very little effort, we were able to make some high impact improvements to the design of a web application that is over a decade old.
 By using a popular CSS framework, we were able to leverage design expertise from the community without requiring extensive design experience ourselves.
 As an added bonus, we are  also able to provide a much more pleasant experience for those accessing BugTracker on a mobile devices.

 If you want to learn more about Bootstrap, we highly recommend [Bootstrapping MVC](https://leanpub.com/bootstrappingmvc) by James Chambers.